 The Case Study

 While the study involved patients suffering from Meniere’s disease, the primary symptom of this condition is vertigo.
-In this particular study, it is important to note that all 139 patients had suffered a whiplash-type injury before vertigo and other Meniere’s symptoms began.
+In this particular study, it is important to note that all 139 patients had a whiplash-type injury before the spinning sensation and other Meniere’s symptoms began.
 This allows us to make the connection between whiplash and vertigo.

 The study involved the use of upper cervical chiropractic care to examine the necks of the patients for subluxations and to correct these.
 As a result, 136 of the 139 patients saw dramatic reductions in the severity of vertigo.
 In fact, prior to care, the patients rated the intensity of their vertigo at an average of 8.5 on a scale of 1 to 10.
 After just six weeks of care, that average was reduced to 3/10.
 After two years it had been reduced to just 1.4/10.

-This shows that upper cervical chiropractic care can provide great benefit for those suffering from vertigo, especially if they have a history involving a whiplash injury.
+This shows that upper cervical chiropractic care can provide great benefit for those suffering from spinning sensation, especially if they have a history involving a whiplash injury.

 Confirm the Vertigo and Injury Link

-It is clear to see that patients suffering from vertigo should seek upper cervical care, especially if you can recall any kind of head or neck injury in your past.
+It is clear to see that vertigo patients should seek upper cervical care.
+If you had head or neck injury in your past, the more you are a candidate for this unique method.